LupascuAndrei/fruit_ninja_ai/Readme.md

 Simply place the chrome extension on the top right corner of your screen and run this file.

 **Some heuristics and timings might differ depending on your machine.
-The code was tweaked run on a 3.5GHz I5-7600 (no GPU acceleration)**
+The code was tweaked to run on a 3.5GHz I5-7600 (no GPU acceleration)**
 (too much/little computing time between frames might affect the AI's decisions and timings).
 Feel free to update any hardcoded values to better match your machine
 ## Dependencies